benjaminjkern/UhcCore/README.md

 - Shared Health: Actually was in the original code, but it was disabled by Mezzy.
 I imagine it was because the player taking damage event would call itself recursively and cause the server to crash.
 This was fixed by changing it to sethealth instead of take damage
 - What's Mine is Yours: All players share the same inventory.
 - Duos: Random duos are chosen, odd man out gets a totem of undying.

+### Changed Scenarios

+- Overhauled bleeding sweets to give a random enchantment to a random item whenever you kill a player.
+- Overhauled Triple Ores to work with all ores, stop from placing and duping, as well as work with fortune and silk touch enchantments.
+- CutClean: Tries to smelt everything when a block is broken or an entity is killed, unless the player is sneaking.
+(Does not check if player is sneaking for killing entity)
+  - There is a ban list so it doesnt try to smelt stone, for example
+- Fly high now spawns you high and also negates fall damage.
+- Lucky Leaves now sets apples to spawn at 5%, golden apples at 0.5%, and enchanted golden apples at 0.05%, not mutually exclusive.
+Also it sets the ability for all trees to drop apples.
+This is an option in the config
+- Achievement Hunter was printing a lot to console.